jensortenholm/puppet-chrony/README.md

 This module sets up the chrony NTP client/server on the system.

-Module development has been based on chrony version 3.2.
+Module development has been based on chrony versions 3.2 - 3.5.

 ## Setup